ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   changed to better suit the knowledge field for which the assistant is needed.
 #h(0pt)

-Dissadvantages of this method are:
+Disadvantages of this method are:
 - Needs many sources: The model needs to learn both the language and the knowledge field from the documents, so it needs thousands of documents in order to be able to perform somewhat well.